MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-to-microsoft-graph-api.md

 [Microsoft Entra recommendations](overview-recommendations.md) provide you with personalized insights and actionable guidance to align your tenant with recommended best practices.

-This article covers the recommendation to migrate applications and service principals from Azure AD Graph APIs to Microsoft Graph.
-This recommendation is called `XXXX` in the recommendations API in Microsoft Graph.
+This article covers two recommendations to migrate applications and service principals from Azure AD Graph APIs to Microsoft Graph.
+These recommendation are called `aadGraphDeprecationApplication` and `aadGraphDeprecationServicePrincipal` in the recommendations API in Microsoft Graph.

 ## Description